JySzE/Mended-Crystal/README.md

   - This last one can be a controversial change.. but its a logical one if you evaluate the move pool and stats of ghost and dark type pokemon.
 I consider this a bug fix.

+- Chikorita, Bayleef and Meganium all got very minor buffs to defense and special defense.

+- Chikorita, Bayleef and Meganium all got revised evolution movesets and egg moves.
+Chikorita is now actually fun and no longer subpar.

 ## Where do I find all 251 Pokemon?

 There is a [**Encounters & Evolutions**](Encounters%20&%20Evolutions.md) list in the repo that tells you the location of all of the adjusted pokemon except mew~!